 Again, a towering Christian apologist chooses to walk back the power of grace and the Christian’s duty to rely on it in imitation of Christ.
 And yet again, the fallback interpretation is less an appeal to our obedience to supernatural authority than to an active judgment founded upon our own sense of “our nature.”
-It seems the unambiguous authority of Christ must bow to the judgment of what the believer sees as the natural preference for some more than others, a judgment that can only be arbitrated by active agency and is likely to be granted the largest degree of latitude so as to permit her to follow her own desires.
+It seems the unambiguous authority of Christ must bow to the judgment of what the believer sees as the natural preference for some more than others, a judgment that can only be arbitrated by active agency and is likely to be granted the largest degree of latitude so as to permit one to follow her own desires.
 So long as a passive benevolence can be summoned, what other duty could be required?

 But even this shrunken husk of Christian love seems to be too much for Aquinas, for elsewhere in the Summa, he shrinks it still further.
 “Absolutely speaking it is impossible to do good to every single one: yet it is true of each individual that one may be bound to do good to him in some particular case.
 Hence charity binds us, though not actually doing good to someone, to be prepared in mind to do good to anyone if we have time to spare. (italics mine).”
 The surrender to hypotheticality has now become complete.
 Consider the space for self-interest this flaccid duty opens and contrast that with the injunctions so clearly expressed in the Parable of the Good Samaritan, in Gethsemane, and in Jesus’ life!

 Lest any believer think this moral vacuum merely a hostile interpretation of the New Testament’s categorical command, consider that this understanding of Scripture is the work of some of its most profound apologists and most capable arbiters.
 How open it must be to hypothetical choosing is frankly acknowledged by Augustine, but he speaks for all who rely on its wisdom for guidance.
 “These things … can be done only by a high degree of thoughtfulness and prudence.”
 Augustine’s final word on the subject is that it is a “topic of great difficulty.”
-But bear in mind that this is at least the second-most important Christian duty and possibly the means to satisfying its sine qua non.
+But bear in mind that this is at least the second-most important Christian duty and possibly the means to satisfy its sine qua non.
 Faced with its variability and openness to moral autonomy, what need can there be for surrender or submission?
 How are we to abstain from composing our own theology when even the barest attempt to extract a clear duty from the Great Commandment leaves us at the mercy of our own desires?
 It seems we all are tasked with the temptation of Adam in the Garden: we all are tempted to be as gods in judging good and evil.
-Lewis reminds us that whatever our interpretation of our judgment produces, what comes of the effort has the highest of stakes.
+C.S.
+Lewis reminds us that whatever our judgment produces, what comes of the effort has the highest of stakes.

 It is in the light of these overwhelming possibilities, it is with the awe and the circumspection proper to them, that we should conduct all our dealings with one another, all friendships, all loves, all play, all politics.
 There are no ordinary people.
 You have never talked to a mere mortal.
 Nations, cultures, arts, civilization—these are mortal, and their life is to ours as the life of a gnat.
 But it is immortals whom we joke with, work with, marry, snub, and exploit—immortal horrors or everlasting splendours.